livewire/livewire/docs/events.md

 If the above `$post` model had an ID of `3`, the `refreshPost()` method would only be triggered by an event named: `post-updated.3`.

-## Events in scripts
+## Using events within inline scripts

-You can dispatch and listen events from inline scripts in component.
+You can dispatch and listen to events from inline scripts within your component's template.

-### Listening for Livewire events in Script
+### Listening for Livewire events in script tags

 For example, we may easily listen for the `post-created` event using: